andre-argolo/andre-argolo/README.md

 👋 Hi there, I’m @andre-argolo!
 ---------------------------
-I'm a junior software developer and I'm interested in software engineering, data engineering, automating tasks and clean code!
+I'm a software developer and I'm interested in clean, scalable, performant, reusable and well-designed code!

 🏠 - Brazil.

-📚 - I study of Software Analysis and Development at @UCSAL and I hold a bachelor's degree in engineering.

 ✅ - Languages: English, Portuguese and French!